Thinking about using an Employer of Record in Spain? Discover why that's not a good idea.

 Allowances or deductions can either be based on actual documented expenses or the standard rate per day for meals and other miscellaneous costs (DKK 521) and lodging (DKK 223).

-Under certain circumstances, expenses related to the performance of work, such as work clothes, may be deductible from taxable income if they exceed the basic amount of DKK 6,300.
+Under certain circumstances, expenses related to work performance, such as work clothes, may be deductible from taxable income if they exceed the basic amount of DKK 6,300.

-Donations to certain approved charities, foundations, and institutions are tax deductible, up to DKK 16,600 a year, regardless if the contributions are to one charity or spread among several ones.
+Donations to certain approved charities, foundations, and institutions are tax deductible, up to DKK 16,600 a year, regardless of whether the contributions are to one charity or spread among several.

-Interest expenses are deductible from capital gains income, generally deducted in the year in which they fall due.
+Interest expenses are deductible from capital gains income, generally deducted in the year they fall due.
 However, penalty interest paid in connection with late taxes is non-deductible.